antmicro/topwrap/docs/source/examples.md

 The IP Core in the center of the design (`axi_axil_adapter`) showcases how IP Cores with overridable parameters are represented in the GUI.
 :::

-This is an example of an AXI-mapped PWM IP Core that can be generated with LiteX being connected to the ZYNQ Processing System.
+This is an example of an AXI-mapped PWM IP core that can be generated with LiteX, connected to the ZYNQ Processing System.
-The Core uses AXILite interface, so a proper `AXI -> AXILite` converter is needed.
+The core uses the AXILite interface, so a `AXI -> AXILite` converter is needed.
-You can access its registers starting from address `0x4000000` (that's the base address of `AXI_GP0` on ZYNQ).
+You can access its registers starting from address `0x4000000` (the base address of `AXI_GP0` on ZYNQ).
-The generated signal can be used in FPGA or connected to a physical port on a board.
+The generated signal can be used in a FPGA or connected to a physical port on a board.

 :::{note}
-To connect the I/O signals to specific FPGA pins, you need proper mappings in a constraints file.
+To connect the I/O signals to specific FPGA pins, you must use mappings in a constraints file.
 See `zynq.xdc` used in the setup and modify it accordingly.
 :::

 ### Usage

-**Enter the example's directory**
+**Switch to the subdirectory with the example**
 ```bash
 cd examples/pwm
 ```

-:::{admonition} Install required dependencies
+:::{admonition} Install the required dependencies
 :class: note

 ```bash
 pip install -r requirements.txt
 ```

-In order to be able to generate a bitstream you also need to install Vivado and add it to your `PATH`.
+In order to be able to generate a bitstream, install [Vivado](https://www.xilinx.com/support/download.html) and add it to the `PATH`.
 :::

 **Generate bitstream for Zynq**